 Assistant Professor of Chemistry and BiochemistryDownload vCard

-In her free time, Kalman enjoys curling.
-She is a board member and trustee of the Atlanta Curling Club.
+In her free time, Kalman enjoys two things: family and curling!
+She has two preschool children, and is an active member of the Atlanta Curling Club.

 - Doctorate – chemical engineering – University of Delaware

 - Master’s – chemical engineering – University of Delaware